-If you’re looking for a specific sum indicating how much your game project will cost, you won’t find it in this article.
+If you’re looking for a specific mobile game development cost, you won’t find it in this article.
 Or any article for that matter.
-Every mobile game development project is unique and has various factors influencing cost, so there is no universal formula or algorithm you can use to get an accurate estimate.
+Every mobile game development process is unique and has various factors influencing cost, so there is no universal formula or algorithm you can use to get an accurate estimate.

 However, the good news is that we can offer you a general price range for projects of different scope and list some things that have an impact on the total sum.
 For a more accurate total, we suggest asking the developer/studio of your choice for an estimate.